 This delicious and decadent Dark Chocolate Raspberry Bark is a perfect keto, paleo, and vegan dessert recipe to whip up and enjoy!

-- In a saucepan over medium heat, heat raspberries until the liquid has evaporated, about 8-10 minutes, mashing the raspberries using the back of a fork as they cook.
+- In a saucepan over medium heat, heat raspberries until the liquid have evaporated, about 8-10 minutes, mashing the raspberries using the back of a fork as they cook.

-- Line baking sheet with parchment paper, allowing paper to overhang all edges of baking sheet.
+- Line baking sheet with parchment paper, allowing the paper to overhang all edges of the baking sheet.
 Pour melted chocolate mixture atop parchment paper.
-Allow melted chocolate to sit on baking sheet at room temperature for 1 hour before transferring baking sheet to refrigerator to chill for 2 hours.
+Allow the melted chocolate to sit on a baking sheet at room temperature for 1 hour before transferring baking sheet to the refrigerator to chill for 2 hours.

-Keywords: dark chocolate bark recipe, healthy chocolate bark, raspberry chocolate bark, healthy dark chocolate bark, raspberry bark recipe, dark chocolate raspberry bark
+Keywords: dark chocolate bark recipe, raspberry chocolate bark, raspberry bark recipe, dark chocolate raspberry bark